interestIngc/stochastic-checking-simulation/README.md

 1. Each line of the file must represent one parameter, i.e.
 ```
-parameter @{ParameterValue}
+@{ParameterName} @{ParameterValue}
 ```
-2. Parameters might appear in any order, some of them, which are marked as optional, might be missing in case they are not required for the selected protocol to run.
+2. Parameters might appear in any order, optional parameters might be missing in case they are not required for the selected protocol to run.
 3. Description of the parameters
     * Mandatory:
         * nodes - string representing bindings host:port separated by comma, e.g. 127.0.0.1:8081,127.0.0.1:8082
         * current_node - current node's address, e.g. 127.0.0.1:8081